opensafely/documentation/docs/getting-started.md

 to the age of each patient on the given date*"; and lines 16-18 "*I expect every patient to have a value, and the distribution of ages to match that of the real UK population*"
-1. In an Anaconda Prompt, run `opensafely run run_all --force`.
+1. In an Anaconda Prompt, run `opensafely run run_all --force-run-dependencies`.
 A new file will be created in the folder `output/input.csv`.
 Open that file (using Visual Studio Code, or Excel) and you'll see it now contains an age for 1000 randomly generated patients.